| ||Format||Pages||Price|| |

 Significance and Use

-This test method can also be used to evaluate the effectiveness of aging or other treatments for reducing the expansive potential of such materials.
+4.2 This test method can also be used to evaluate the effectiveness of aging or other treatments for reducing the expansive potential of such materials.

-Test results have not been correlated with field performance, and values obtained do not necessarily indicate expansion that may occur in service conditions.
+4.3 Test results have not been correlated with field performance, and values obtained do not necessarily indicate expansion that may occur in service conditions.

 1.1 This test method covers the determination of potential volume expansion of dense graded compacted aggregates that contain components susceptible to hydration and consequent volume increase, such as the free calcium and magnesium oxides that occur in some industrial by-products.

-1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 C702/C702M Practice for Reducing Samples of Aggregate to Testing Size

 D75/D75M Practice for Sampling Aggregates

-D698 Test Methods for Laboratory Compaction Characteristics of Soil Using Standard Effort (12 400 ft-lbf/ft3 (600 kN-m/m3))
+D698 Test Methods for Laboratory Compaction Characteristics of Soil Using Standard Effort (12,400 ft-lbf/ft3 (600 kN-m/m3))

-D1883 Test Method for California Bearing Ratio) of Laboratory-Compacted Soils
+D1883 Test Method for California Bearing Ratio (CBR) of Laboratory-Compacted Soils

 D2940/D2940M Specification for Graded Aggregate Material For Bases or Subbases for Highways or Airports

 ICS Number Code 91.100.30 (Concrete and concrete products)